 - Ultrasonic treatment.
-After making a small incision, the scar tissue is removed with ultrasonic sound waves.
+After making a small incision, the specialist removes the scar tissue with ultrasonic sound waves.

 - Surgery.
 If hip tendonitis is left untreated, it can worsen and eventually lead to a ruptured tendon.
 A torn tendon in the hip is a severe condition that usually requires surgery.

 Tendons that remain inflamed for several weeks or months can slowly degenerate, developing abnormal blood vessels.
 This condition is called tendinosis.
 Don’t let your condition get worse.
 Contact the experts at Redefine Healthcare today.